pytest-dev/pyfakefs/README.md

 #### In a Docker container

-The `Dockerfile` at the top of the repository will run the tests on the latest Ubuntu version.
+The `Dockerfile` at the repository root will run the tests on the latest Ubuntu version.
 Build the container:
 ```bash
 cd pyfakefs/